 Dear Collaborators,

-Solar activity has slightly declined from the last message but
+Solar activity has remained low.
+The largest event since the last message

 See http://www.SolarMonitor.org for images and